 A principal identifies an entity that interacts with Mesos; principals are similar to user names.
 For example, frameworks supply a principal when they register with the Mesos master, and operators provide a principal when using the operator HTTP endpoints.
 An entity may be required to authenticate with its principal in order to prove its identity, and the principal may be used to authorize actions performed by an entity, such as resource reservation and persistent volume creation/destruction.

-Roles, on the other hand, are used exclusively to associate resources with frameworks in various ways, as covered above.
+Roles, on the other hand, are used exclusively for resource allocation, as covered above.